Rockville in Montgomery County, Maryland — The American Northeast (Mid-Atlantic)

 Erected by Maryland Civil War Trails.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-A different marker also named Prettyman House (a few steps from this marker); a different marker also named Prettyman House (a few steps from this marker); Rockville Baptist Church and Cemetery (within shouting distance of this marker); Rockville Academy (within shouting distance of this marker); The Bell Tower Building (about 400 feet away, measured in a direct line); Dr. Stonestreet's Office (about 600 feet away); Stonestreet Medical Museum
+At least 8 other markers are within walking distance of this location: A different marker also named Prettyman House (a few steps from this marker); a different marker also named Prettyman House (a few steps from this marker); a different marker also named Prettyman House (a few steps from this marker); Rockville Baptist Church and Cemetery (within shouting distance of this marker); Rockville Academy (within shouting distance of this marker); The Bell Tower Building (about 400 feet away); Dr. Stonestreet's Office

 More about this marker.
 On the lower left is an Oil painting of Gen. J.E.B.
 Stuart by Ron Lesser.
 In the upper center is a portrait of E. Barret Prettyman, courtesy of the Montgomery County Historical Society.
 On the upper right is a photograph captioned, Many Montgomery County leaders received their education at Rockville Academy (founded 1805) including E. Barrett Prettyman's sons Charles and Forrest.
 Charles later became a trustee.
 This 1880s photograph shows the original building, which faced Jefferson Street.
 Photo courtesy of the Charles Brewer Collection, Peerless Rockville.

-Photographed By Allen C. Browne, March 11, 2017
+Photographed by Allen C. Browne, March 11, 2017

 6. Rockville Academy 1880s